Semrush helps you:

 First, identify ONE thing that makes your channel unique or different.

-Maybe your channel teaches SaaS companies how to increase their MRR.
+Maybe your channel focuses on SaaS SEO to help companies increase their MRR.

 For example: